 And that also brings me to another point!
 RETURNS!

-Pretty much every store in the US has awesome return policies but sometimes is not about being able to return when doesn’t fit, but to find the time and also the hassle of having to make a trip just for that, let me explain.
+Pretty much every store in the US has awesome return policies, but sometimes it is not about being able to return when it doesn’t fit, but to find the time and also the hassle of having to make a trip just for that, let me explain.

 This is why I am so thankful to have Amazon Prime, the commodity of shopping online is crazy to me (remember that I am from Chile and up until the year I came to the US, online shopping was not a thing AT ALL)